jgutman/mvesc/ETL/README.md

 2. Run `csv2postgres_mvesc.py` on all the directories or files of received data
 	- default options: `schema=raw`, `replace=False`, `nrows=-1` (uploading all rows), `header=True`;
 	- those files without headers are named with headers "col0", "col1", etc which need to be changed later;
-	- this automatically updates `file_to_table_name.json`;
+	- this automatically updates `json/file_to_table_name.json`;

 3. Run Excel file import process
-	- Run Python script `excel2postres_mvesc.py`
+	- Run Python script `raw2postgres/excel2postres_mvesc.py`
 	- defult option is replacing existing table because all excel files are small and easy to upload

 4. Run `clean_and_consolidate.py`
         - This script will execute all necessary scripts to take care of steps 3 and 4 above.

-5. * Run `build_student_tracking.py` (this can eventually just be called directly from `clean_and_consolidate` -- currently commented out)

-6. * Run `build_cohort_tree_counts` (this can eventually just be called directly from `clean_and_consolidate` -- currently commented out) Unless we want to add this part of outcomes assignments into pipeline instead?
+May take a while to run because of `build_cohort_tree_counts.py` and `generate_consec_absence_intermediate_tables.py`.
+Those can be commented out and run separately.